azurecitadel/azurecitadel/content/arc/servers-hack/manual.md

 * Name
 * Resource Group
-* Owner tag value
 * Resource ID

+For bonus points

-For bonus points, add to the query, projecting an additional field renamed to "OS" that shows whether the VM is a linux or windows server.
-Also rename the tags_Owner field to "owner".
+* add an additional field that shows whether the VM is linux or windows
+* rename your new field to "os"

 ## Success criteria